Do you love all things romance, follow the wedding trends, and pay attention to detail?

 Since you’ll be coordinating with various vendors for your events, you should establish a professional relationship with these service providers, especially reputable ones.

 Look for vendors at online directories like Wedding Wire.
-The website features a review system so you know which vendors are trusted.
+The website features a review system so you know which suppliers are trusted.
 Contact them to set up a meeting and get to know each other’s business.

 Cooperating with trusted vendors can help you along the way.
 If you hire the right people, your clients will acknowledge that you’re knowledgeable in your field.